 On-farm storage pump capacity was estimated using NRAR works data.
-This data was developed based on on-site inspections that documented the size and type of work, including any upgrades.
-For a given pump type and size, a standard set of rates were adopted to determine the total on-farm storage pump capacity8.
+These data were developed based on on-site inspections that documented the size and type of work, including any upgrades.
+For a given pump type and size, a standard set of rates were adopted to determine the total on-farm storage pump capacity12.

 NRAR determined which pumps should be included in the Eligible Development Scenario.
 The onfarm storage capacity for earlier dates was based on the analysis of which storages existed at that date.
 Where there was no evidence that the storage existed at that date, the capacity of the associated lift pumps associated with that storage was not included in the Plan Limit Scenario.
+Farm survey data were also reviewed for information on pump upgrades.

 The rate of intake of floodplain harvesting water into the property is generally set to the on-farm storage pump rate.
-Exceptions to this include either a lower rate where the intake is restricted by pipe capacities, or a higher rate to represent gravity filling of significant buffer storages9.
+Exceptions to this include either a lower rate where the intake is restricted by pipe capacities, or a higher rate to represent gravity filling of significant buffer storages13.

-A worked example, with diagram, to describe how the storage capacity, pump capacity and floodplain harvesting capacity were determined for different scenarios is provided in Appendix B.
+An example, with diagram, to describe how the storage capacity, pump capacity and floodplain harvesting capacity were determined for different scenarios is provided in Appendix B.